Frequently Asked Questions

 The costs of travel to mental health therapy/mental health counselling is covered provided that the treatment has been prescribed by a psychiatrist, other physician or psychologist and the program is provided under the supervision of a psychiatrist, other physician or psychologist.

 If you need to attend appointments for medical reasons, Ontario Works may cover these costs.
 This includes going to medical, rehabilitation, or counselling appointments.

-The Counselling Collaborative of Waterloo Region is a community-based partnership between six community counselling service providers within Waterloo-Wellington Region to ensure that you have access to the counselling services you need.
-The partners include Carizon Family & Community Services, KW Counselling Services, Family Counselling Centre of Cambridge & North Dumfries, Interfaith Counselling Services, Woolwich Counselling Services, Shalom Counselling.
+The Counselling Collaborative of Waterloo Region is a community-based partnership between six community counselling service providers within the Waterloo-Wellington Region to ensure that you have access to the counselling services you need.
+The partners include Carizon Family & Community Services, KW Counselling Services, Family Counselling Centre of Cambridge & North Dumfries, Interfaith Counselling Services, Woolwich Counselling Services, and Shalom Counselling.